Jags Take ACTION Against Sexual Violence

 - Designed a freshman seminar online training module to focus on campus services (2018).

 - Year-round poster campaigns to promote active bystanders and prevention of sexual assault and dating violence (2017 to present).
+As of fall 2018, new UHV poster designs will also be featured online.

 - Production of series of videos on bystander awareness and suicide prevention (2018).